-As we all know by now, the islands were horrifically damaged by Hurricane Irma in September 2017.
+Hurricane Irma damaged the islands in September 2017.
 Residents lost homes, their source of income, and hope when help didn’t arrive soon enough.
 However, British Virgin islanders persevered, and the islands returned strong.
-Although there is still work to do, many restaurants, hotels, and marinas are back up and running and ready to welcome newbies and regular guests.

 The largest of the 60 islands and home to the capital, Tortola offers beautiful beaches and sheltered harbors and is the perfect jumping-off point to the other islands.
 Smuggler’s Cove offers an idyllic beach with snorkeling right off the coast.
-There are a few low-key bars on the beach as well, just in case you get a little thirsty.
+There are a few low-key bars on the beach if you get thirsty.

-For a little land-based exploration, there is Mount Sage National Park.
+Mount Sage National Park is available for a little land-based exploration.
 It is named after the highest peak on the island, which stands at 1,716 feet (523m).
 There are numerous trails and beautiful panoramic views overlooking the other islands.

 Jost Van Dyke is 3.9 miles by 1.4 miles and has approximately 300 inhabitants.
-It is within a 30-minute boat ride from St. Thomas and 20 minutes from West End, Tortola.
-And there is plenty to do here!
+It is a 30-minute boat ride from St. Thomas and 20 minutes from West End, Tortola.

 The Bubbly Pool is also an excellent spot to visit on the island.
 Located on the island’s North Shore, this little rock enclosure makes waves squeeze through a small pass into a natural pool, providing a Jacuzzi-like experience.
-Make sure the wind is coming out of the North, as this will ensure plenty of waves creating the bubbly effect.
+Ensure the wind is coming out of the north, as this will ensure plenty of waves create the bubbly effect.

-The third-largest island in the BVI, Virgin Gorda‘s shape reminded Christopher Columbus of a woman reclining, hence its name (“fat virgin” in Spanish).
+The third-largest island in the BVI, Virgin Gorda‘s shape reminded Christopher Columbus of a woman reclining.
+Hence, it has a name that means “fat virgin” in Spanish.
 There are many nature sanctuaries and bays to roam and explore, including Mahoe Bay and Savannah Bay.

 Gorda Peak stands at 1,370 feet above sea level and has panoramic views of the clear waters surrounding the island.
-The peak overlooks the popular North Sound anchorage and, on a clear day, views of Anegada.
+The peak overlooks the famous North Sound anchorage and views of Anegada on a clear day.
 Gorda Peak National Park is one of the few remaining examples of Caribbean dry forests in the region and is home to the world’s smallest lizard, the Virgin Gorda gecko.

 Must-See BVI Places | Norman Island

-The Indians is also another excellent snorkeling spot just off Pelican Island, which is not far from The Caves.
+The Indians is another excellent snorkeling spot off Pelican Island, near The Caves.